Nix4Science/nix4science.github.io/source/snakemake-tutorial.rst

 After it completed, you should have a folder ``data`` with all the produced csv, the pdf of the paper in the ``paper`` folder, with the generated figures under ``paper/figs``.

-You can try to change some parameters in the Snakefile, or text in the paper, and rerun ``snakemake``, it will detect the changes and rerun only the necessaty rules.
+You can try to change some parameters in the ``Snakefile``, or in the text of the paper, and rerun ``snakemake``, it will detect the changes and rerun only the necessaty rules.

 Step 4: Add a new dimension